How I Feel About Blogging When I Started VS. Now

 1) write about what you know and

 2) write about what your followers/readers want to read.

 Boom: My blog about running was born.

 Now I did acknowledge to myself that I wanted an outlet outside of track and to talk about fun bloggy things other than running.
 However, my dominating thought process was: "people like your content about running - write. about. running."

 If I made posts that weren't about my life as a professional runner...no one was going to read it.
 Not a soul.
 That's what I told myself - because if you looked at my Instagram, that was essentially what was happening there.

 I now know, if you're writing about something you don't want to write about, especially personal to you and as part of something that you want to build, grow and eventually monetize... you're gonna hate it.

 For a personal blog, you have to write about what you really want to write about and make it into something your readers want to see.
-Now, my blog has been rebranded into a resource meant to inspire healthy living through fitness inspiration, lifestyle hacks, and organization and it's specifically targeted at busy people looking for affordable ideas to live healthy happy and productive.
+Now, my blog has been rebranded into a resource meant to inspire healthy living through fitness inspiration and lifestyle hacks and it's specifically targeted at busy people looking for affordable ideas to keep healthy living simple and make sporty chic.

 So I niched down, without losing myself while also adding other things I care about.
 And I'm finally really happy about that and ready to grow for real.

 In a funny way, the purpose of starting my blog hasn't changed, even though so much other stuff has.
 (Like literally, the entire design layout of my blog has changed completely.)
 The path to get here was entirely different than I imagined, but I'm glad I opened myself up to the journey and let it take me where it did.